NikkiKoole/nikkikoole.github.io/content/makes/this-website.md

 I found a few pieces of code that will help:

 [liluat](https://github.com/FSMaxB/liluat)
-This is a templating engine,
+This is a template engine,
 with it I can add templates into some html string, and like that churn out a bunch of html that is filled in.